x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-configuration-with-microsoft-intune.md

 - General app configuration settings
 - Data protection settings

-Each configuration scenario will highlight its specific requirements; for example, whether the configuration scenario requires device enrollment, and thus work with any MDM provider, or requires Intune App Protection Policies.
+Each configuration scenario highlights its specific requirements.
+For example, whether the configuration scenario requires device enrollment, and thus works with any MDM provider, or requires Intune App Protection Policies.

 > [!IMPORTANT]
 > For configuration settings that require device enrollment, with Android the devices must be enrolled via an Android Enterprise work profile and Outlook for Android must be deployed via the managed Google Play store.
 For more information, please see [Set up enrollment of Android work profile devices](https://docs.microsoft.com/intune/android-work-profile-enroll) and [Add app configuration policies for managed Android devices](https://docs.microsoft.com/intune/app-configuration-policies-use-android).